heidihendry/camelot/doc/administration.rst

 Administration and advanced configuration
 -----------------------------------------

-*This section is not for the faint-of-heart, and intended for people with strong IT knowledge.*
+*This section is intended for people with strong IT knowledge.*

 Camelot has two directories: one for configuration, and one for data storage.
 The location of these directories depends on the OS.